Choosing the best color scheme for the presentation

 Two pairs of complementary colors can be used at once.
 This scheme works better if you select one dominant color and use the tints of others to support the main one.

 Looking for more multicolored inspiration?
 Another way to be inspired is to watch cool presentations created by professionals.
 Inspiration is waiting for you in iSpring colorful demos.

 Now when you’re inspired and aware of all these tricks, you can use them in practice.
-Download iSpring Presenter 7 FREE trial and try out all of them with this powerful award-winning tool!
+Download iSpring Suite FREE trial and try out all of them with this powerful award-winning authoring tool!

 We are looking forward to hearing from you!

 This article is based on the book “Slide:ology” by Nancy Duarte.